scrtlabs/SecretNetwork/docs/encryption.md

 TODO reasoning

-- While executing a function call inside a transaction, the contract code can call `write_db(field_name, value)` or `read_db(field_name)`.
+- While executing a function call inside a transaction, the contract code can call `write_db(field_name, value)` and `read_db(field_name)`.
-- Contracts state is store on-chain inside a key-value store, thus the state `field_name` must remain constant between calls.
+- Contracts' state is store on-chain inside a key-value store, thus the `field_name` must remain constant between calls.
-- Good encryption doesn't use the same encryption key and IV together more than once.
-This means that encrypting the same input twice yields different outputs, and therefore we cannot encrypt the state `field_name` because the next time we want to query it we won't know where to look for.
+- Good encryption doesn't use the same `encryption_key` and `iv` together more than once.
+This means that encrypting the same input twice yields different outputs, and therefore we cannot encrypt the `field_name` because the next time we want to query it we won't know where to look for it.
-- Encryption keys are derived using HKDF-SHA256 from:
+- `encryption_key` is derived using HKDF-SHA256 from:
   - `consensus_state_ikm`
   - `field_name`
   - `sha256(contract_wasm_binary)`
   - The contract's wallet address (TODO how to authenticate this??)
-- Ciphertext is prepended with the `iv` so that the next read will be able to derive the encryption key that was used for encryption. `iv` is also authenticated via AES-256-GCM AAD.
+- Ciphertext is prepended with the `iv` so that the next read will be able to decrypt it. `iv` is also authenticated with the AES-256-GCM AAD.
-- `iv` is derive from `sha256(value + previous_iv)` in order to prevent tx rollback attack that can force `iv` reuse.
+- `iv` is derive from `sha256(value + previous_iv)` in order to prevent tx rollback attacks that can force `iv` and `encryption_key` reuse.
 This also prevents using the same `iv` in different instances of the same contract.

 ## write_db(field_name, value)